 API Serialisation Profiles

-Configure how model entities are serialised for each of the six API types (REST, GraphQL, gRPC, AsyncAPI, Webhooks, MCP) with naming conventions, date-time formats, enum transformations, and per-field overrides.
-One model property, six different serialised representations, all controlled from profiles without modifying the model.
+Configure how model entities are serialised for each API type (REST, GraphQL, gRPC, AsyncAPI, Webhooks, MCP) with naming conventions, date-time formats, enum transformations, and per-field overrides.
+One model property, multiple serialised representations, all controlled from profiles without modifying the model.

 The gap between an architectural model and an API contract is wider than it appears.
 A model entity might define a property called created_date with a datetime type, but the public REST API needs it as createdDate in ISO 8601 format, the GraphQL schema needs it as createdDate with a custom DateTime scalar, and the internal gRPC service expects created_date as a google.protobuf.Timestamp.
 Enum values in the model might be stored as integers, but the API should expose them as human-readable strings.
 Different consumers, different protocols, and different conventions all need different representations of the same underlying data.

 API serialisation profiles bridge this gap by defining how model entities are transformed for each API output, without modifying the model itself.
-NeoArc Studio supports six API types, and each can have its own serialisation profile.
+NeoArc Studio supports all major API types, and each can have its own serialisation profile.

 Profile Configuration